Please ensure Javascript is enabled for purposes of website accessibility Research | University of West Florida

 Without the Oxford comma: Today, I had lunch with my roommates, John and Marcia.
 (In this sentence, the speaker had lunch with only two people and they happened to be his roommates.)

 A: If you add a photograph or figure (graph, chart, etc.) that is published somewhere else, you must get permission to reprint that item.
-Usually, you can reach out the the publisher of the original item and request permission via email.
+Usually, you can reach out to the publisher of the original item and request permission via email.
 Start early.
-Don't wait until the last minute to request permission. it can take some time for publishers to respond.
+Don't wait until the last minute to request permission.
+It can take some time for publishers to respond.
 Include your confirmation/permission email as an appendix in your thesis or dissertation.

 A: The similarity score in iThenticate means that a certain percentage of your document is similar to other documents found in iThenticate's search databases.
 Often, the language of research is similar because most thesis or dissertations follow a similar format. iThenticate might flag items like "significance of the study" or "methods" because they appear in almost every research document.